-All proposals for development shall address development compatibility and transitional issues
+All proposals for development shall address development compatibility and transitional issues with adjacent land uses (particularly those residential in nature).

 Stormwater management facilities will be designated Special, Public Service (S-PUB).

 7.5 Conceptual Land Use Plan - Conceptual Design

 It is important to note that the subdivision design, lot sizes, and land use areas in Figure 8 - Conceptual Land Use Plan are conceptual only and will be refined at the subdivision approval stage.
 Figure 8 - Conceptual Land Use Plan comprises the following subdivision design elements: